shuds13/vector-random123/README.md

 ## Current status

-* Only threefry4x32 fully implemented
+* Only threefry4x32 fully implemented and tested

+* threefry4x32, threefry4x64, threefry2x64 have been implemented.

 * Though answers tested have been identical to the crush resistant Random123, a thorough QA has not been carried out and no RNG test batteries have yet been run.

 * __Priority__ The functions currently output doubles between 0 <= x < 1 (closed/open) by default.
 Different options will be provided soon.

 * Documentation - including routines available will be added soon.
-Currently see vector123.c files and in fortran harness see interface section in rng_wrapper.F for some info.
+Some information is provided in the source files (see source directory) files and in fortran harness see interface section in rng_wrapper.F for some info.

 * Results for different platforms - also to follow

 * Current version contains vectorisable loop inside the function.
 A vectorisable version that can be called inside a loop is to follow.

 * Currently the vector123 functions are set up to be standalone.
-However, see the comments at top of vector123.c files to see how to pick up the Random123/ directory.
+However, see the comments at top of source files to see how to pick up the Random123/ directory.
 This provides access to some of the features files for different systems.

 ## Instructions for use